simonajmiller/measuring-bbh-component-spin/README.md

 $ python generate_pops.py
 ```
 Note that this will take hours to run since most randomly generated parameter combinations to not produce signals that pass the SNR cut.

+In `Data/InjectedPopulationParameters` there is a jupyter notebook to look at the underlying versus detected population parameters for each of the three populations.

 Finally, to generate the `.json` file with the sensitivity injections from a flat distribution, which is needed for the selection effects term in population inference (see section 3), run
 ```
 $ python generate_flat_pop_for_injDict.py